Contact us today for your Free Quote

 My diet is usually mainly vegetarian, but I decided to take the Veganuary pledge this year and learn more about how we can increase the popularity of plant-based foods and promote more sustainable lifestyles as we battle against climate change.

-In 2019, more than a quarter of a million people took the Veganuary pledge and more than 500 businesses took part – introducing over 200 new vegan products into the UK market.
+According to the latest data, more than a quarter of a million people took the Veganuary pledge and more than 500 businesses took part – introducing over 790 new vegan products and menus into the UK market.
 If this success can be built on further in 2020 then it could have a seismic impact on our attitudes to eating animal products and cause a green culinary revolution.

 Working Throughout the Year to Consolidate Successes